k00mi/gitaly/_support/terraform/README.md

 When the script is done, `apt-get install gitlab-ee` is still busy running in the background on your new VM's.

-### 4. Manually create a CloudSQL instance

-In principle Terraform can also create a CloudSQL instance for Praefect but this is still work in progress.
-In the meantime, please use the GCP web UI to create a CloudSQL Postgres instance for Praefect.
+One of the provisioned resources is the database, which can take up to 10 minutes to be created.

-### 5. Use SSH to manually configure the hosts
+### 4. Use SSH to manually configure the hosts

 Updating the config for all the demo cluster hosts is not yet automated.
 Please follow the documentation at